rcammisola/kaggle_house_prices/README.md

 ## Project

-[] Work through pipelines talk: https://www.youtube.com/watch?v=XpOBSaktb6s&list=PL_pVmAaAnxIRnSw6wiCpSvshFyCREZmlM&index=5
+[x] Work through pipelines talk: https://www.youtube.com/watch?v=XpOBSaktb6s&list=PL_pVmAaAnxIRnSw6wiCpSvshFyCREZmlM&index=5 [] Understand how transformers/estimators can be used to add a feature in an sklearn pipeline [] How to get the best result from GridSearchCV
 [] Add linear regression model with full feature processing pipeline [] Create a way to put a kaggle submission together from a model [] Decide on full evaluation metrics and plots to use (can I use yellowbrick?)